NaveedNaseem84/PP3--Hangman-Lite/README.md

 # Hangman Lite in Python.
-Hangman Lite is an interactive python based game aimed to provide users of all ages with a seamless experience whilst playing hangman - extended to include a difficulty option.
+Hangman Lite is an interactive python-based game aimed to provide users of all ages with a seamless experience whilst playing hangman - extended to include a difficulty option.

 The intended purpose is to provide a clean take on the all-time class game, providing responsive feedback with the options to view the rules and quit on demand.
 Potential uses for the game can be for individuals (children and adults!) who want to improve their spelling or individuals wanting to improve their strategical thinking to name a few.